 We pulled back the back of the ironwood at the tree’s base, and yup, out spilled an army of Argentine ants.
 They all came out from directly under the portion of the branched trunk that was dying.

 We called Greg and he provided us with a detailed recipe of nutrients, insecticide and a dash of an organic compound that is known for killing pathogens.
 We poured the solution into a basin around the tree as per instructions.

 It has been about a week since we applied Greg’s recommended treatment.
 So far, so good.
 The ants are gone and the left branched trunk seems to be maintaining itself.
-We shall return in a few weeks and report.

 If you want to contact Greg for advice on any suddenly ill native plants in your garden, please visit his website.